qilimanjaro-tech/qililab/doc/library/Documentation/runcards.rst

             ...

-As shown in the example every runcard have a *settings* section and a *schema* section (according to the indentation).
+As shown in the example every runcard has a *settings* section and a *schema* section (according to the indentation).

-The *settings* refer to general setting of the platform you want to create and the *schema* refers to the elements and how are they connectet in the circuit.
+The *settings* refer to the general setting of the platform you want to create and the *schema* refers to the elements and how are they connected in the circuit.

-In order to see in more detail each part of a runcard, checkout:
+To see in more detail each part of a runcard, check out:

 * :doc:`Settings<Runcards/settings>`
 * Schema: